uxxman/raif/README.md

 ## System Prompts

-You can customize the system prompts for conversations and tasks:
+You can customize the intro portion of the system prompts for conversations and tasks:

 ```ruby
 Raif.configure do |config|